Ellaria Sand: Season 5

 Ellaria tries to persuade Doran Martell, Prince of Dorne, to avenge his brother's death.
-However, Doran refuses, as Oberyn's death was via trial by combat, and therefore by Westerosi law, Gregor Clegane did not murder Oberyn.
-Ellaria soon learns that Jaime Lannister is sailing for Dorne, planning to rescue his daughter Myrcella, betrothed to Doran's son, Trystane.
+However, Doran refuses, as Oberyn's death was via trial by combat; therefore, by Westerosi law, Gregor Clegane did not murder Oberyn.
+Ellaria soon learns that Jaime Lannister is sailing for Dorne, planning to rescue his daughter, Myrcella Baratheon, who betrothed to Doran's son, Trystane Martell.
 When Jaime arrives at the Water Gardens, the Sand Snakes attack him and Bronn, but the skirmish ends with all arrested by Martell guards.
-Doran and Jaime reach a deal, Trystane will marry Myrcella, but the two will live in King's Landing and Trystane will be granted a seat on the Small Council.
-Ellaria is threatened with death by Doran if she ever defies him and she feigns allegiance to him.
+Doran and Jaime reach a deal: Trystane will marry Myrcella, but the two will live in King's Landing, and Trystane will be granted a seat on the Small Council.
+Doran threatens Ellaria with death if she ever defies him, and she feigns allegiance to him.
 She kisses Myrcella goodbye at the docks, secretly wearing lipstick coated with a slow-acting poison, which kills Myrcella on the ship headed for King's Landing.

 Season 6

-After Doran Martell realises that Myrcella has been murdered, Ellaria stabs Doran, while in King's Landing, Obara and Nymeria, who had snuck onto the ship headed to King's Landing, kill Trystane.
+After Doran Martell realises that Myrcella has been murdered, Ellaria stabs Doran; in King's Landing, Obara and Nymeria, who had snuck onto the ship headed to King's Landing, kill Trystane.
 This makes Ellaria the de facto ruler of Dorne, with the Dornish guards allying with Ellaria after having grown disillusioned with Doran's lack of action against the Lannisters.
-A while later, Ellaria invites Olenna Tyrell to Dorne, shortly after Mace, Loras and Margaery Tyrell have all been killed by Cersei, the present Queen of the Seven Kingdoms.
+A while later, Ellaria invites Olenna Tyrell to Dorne, shortly after Mace, Loras, and Margaery Tyrell have all been killed by Cersei Lannister, Queen of the Seven Kingdoms.
 Despite Olenna not trusting Ellaria fully due to her also having seized power via murder, Ellaria reveals that she has allied with Varys and is ready to offer her support to Daenerys Targaryen after hearing that Yara and Theon Greyjoy have done the same.
-Later, Martell and Tyrell ships can be seen in Daenerys' fleet heading for Westeros.
+Later, Martell and Tyrell ships can be seen in Daenerys's fleet heading for Westeros.